tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

-<mark>The House Un-American Activities Committee hearings failed to turn up *any* evidence that Hollywood was secretly disseminating communist propaganda, but the industry was nonetheless transformed.</mark> Producers and studio heads were now on the watch for any and all anti-American activity, fearing further investigation from the government, especially ones that might lead to government censorship, which they'd only narrowly avoided decades before.
+<mark>The House Un-American Activities Committee hearings failed to turn up *any* evidence that Hollywood was secretly disseminating Xommunist propaganda, but the industry was nonetheless transformed.</mark> Producers and studio heads were now on the watch for any and all anti-American activity, fearing further investigation from the government, especially ones that might lead to government censorship, which they'd only narrowly avoided decades before.
 So as Hollywood always does, they chose to self-censor before being told to.
-This began a crackdown on any directors writers or actors who might be communist, or gay.
+This began a crackdown on any directors, writers or actors who might be communist, or gay.

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_blacklist at="History, Growth (1948-1950), ¶ 1" %}>